Commercial energy meters

 Specialist meters – there are meters designed specifically for evening, weekend and night-time consumption.
 Bars and nightclubs might use this type of meter.

 Half-hourly (HH) meters – if your business is a high user of electricity you might have a half-hourly meter.
-HH meters are a legal requirement for businesses that use 100 KVA (kilo volt amperes) or more of electricity during peak times.
+HH meters are a legal requirement for businesses that use 100 KVA (kilo volt amperes) or more electricity during peak times.

 How do I get new commercial energy meters installed?